felix-cao/Blog/README.md

 May be I will be a teacher!
 So I‘m writing and more!

-If you have any question, you can reach out to me(491766244@qq.com), or you can give me comments!
+If you have any question, you can reach out to me(491766244@qq.com), or you can give me some comments!
 I'm very appreciate to get your comments or suggestions or ideas!

 ## Profile
 - Full Name: Felix Cao